Russian skater Kamila Valieva cleared to compete at Olympics

 Russian teenager Kamila Valieva has been cleared to compete in the women's figure skating competition at the Winter Olympics despite failing a pre-Games drug test, setting her up for an attempt at a second gold medal in Beijing.

-The Court of Arbitration for Sport released its ruling less than 12 hours after a hastily arranged hearing that lasted into early Monday morning that the 15-year-old Valieva, the favourite for the women's individual gold, does not need to be provisionally suspended ahead of a full investigation.
+The Court of Arbitration for Sport released its ruling less than 12 hours after a hastily arranged hearing that the 15-year-old Valieva, the favourite for the women's individual gold, does not need to be provisionally suspended ahead of a full investigation.

 Now, Valieva and her fellow Russian skaters can aim for the first podium sweep of women's figure skating in Olympic history.
-The event starts with the short program Tuesday and concludes Thursday with the free skate.
+The event starts with the short programme and concludes with the free skate.

 Reaction around the world ranged from support of the young skater to complaints that Russian doping had once again damaged a sporting event.